ZephyrTransport/zephyr-website/election.md

 Members also have the opportunity to publicly cast their votes at the member meeting, but must declare their voter-ID in the online poll so as to preclude any double-counting.
 Declaring a fraudulent voter-ID is grounds for membership termination.

-### Member Meeting
+### Member Meeting / Election

-The main purpose of the member meeting is to discuss board elections.
+The main purpose of the member meeting/election is to discuss board elections.

-The agenda will be:
- * Welcome and discussion of meeting purpose (President)
- * Review of nominations (Secretary)
- * Opportunity for candidate statements (<5 min each)
- * Discussion of candidates (2 min per person)
- * Opportunity to publicly cast votes (5 min)
- * Review of remainder of process (Secretary)
- * Reminder of next events (President)

 ### Results Certification

 The Secretary will certify the results no later than 72 hours following the poll closure and will be responsible for announcing the results to the membership and posting to the website.

 ### Schedule

+The 2019 schedule will be set shortly.
+Once it is announced, eligible voting membership will be closed and certified by the secretary.

 The following serves as a summary schedule for the 2018 Zephyr board election process: